yahya-ubnt/IMSys/iDocs/hotspot-spec.md

 - `PUT /api/hotspot/users/:id`: Update a recurring hotspot user.
 - `DELETE /api/hotspot/users/:id`: Delete a recurring hotspot user.

+- `POST /api/hotspot/vouchers`: Generate a new batch of cash vouchers.
+- `GET /api/hotspot/vouchers`: Get all generated vouchers for the tenant.
+- `DELETE /api/hotspot/vouchers/batch/:batchId`: Delete a batch of vouchers.

 - `GET /api/mikrotik/routers/:id/hotspot-servers`: Fetch the list of Hotspot servers from a specific router.
 - `GET /api/mikrotik/routers/:id/hotspot-profiles`: Fetch the list of Hotspot user profiles from a specific router.